Macker85/finding-football/README.md

 - [@Macker85](https://www.github.com/Macker85)

 # Design Choices

 The website was designed in a way to mirror other websites users might be accustomed to, having a defining Logo at the top of each page and a Navbar with a familiar layout to may other sites will help users navigate the page from their first visit.
 This is consistant across all 4 pages to ensure ease of use and support the user exploring the site in full.
 The same design thought was used in creting the footer, ensure consistancy and promote familiarity with the site.

 ## Colour
 For the colour-wheel I chose an earthy pallet that will hopefully link the user with outdoors and being active.
-The colours were chosen with the use of Adobe Color which helped choose supporting colours.
+The colours were chosen with the use of Adobe Color which helped choosegit  supporting colours.

 ![alt text](../finding-football/docs/colors/Screenshot%202022-11-14%20at%2014.56.05.png)

+## Fonts
+Quicksand was used for H1 and H2 headings with Roboto used for all other text.

 # Features